digRabbit/obsidian-full-calendar-gcal-sync/GOOGLE_CALENDAR_SYNC_SETUP.md

 5. Click "Create"
 6. **Important**: Save the "Client ID" and "Client Secret" - you'll need these!

-### 1.5 Configure Redirect URI (Optional for Desktop Apps)
+### 1.5 Redirect URI Configuration

-**Good News**: For desktop apps, you don't need to register redirect URIs!
-The plugin uses the **out-of-band (OOB) flow** which is specifically designed for desktop applications.
+**Good News**: For "Desktop app" OAuth clients, Google automatically handles the redirect URI - you don't need to register it manually!

+The plugin uses `http://localhost` as the redirect URI, which is the standard for desktop applications.
+Google's OAuth system will automatically accept this for desktop app clients.
-The default redirect URI is: `urn:ietf:wg:oauth:2.0:oob`

-**Note**: If you don't see "Authorized redirect URIs" in your OAuth client settings, that's fine!
-Google's new UI for desktop apps doesn't always show this field because the OOB flow doesn't require it to be registered.

-**If you want to use a custom redirect URI** (like `obsidian://google-calendar-callback`):
-1. After creating the OAuth client, click on it to view details
-2. Look for "Authorized redirect URIs" (if available in your console version)
-3. If the field exists, add your custom URI there
-4. If the field doesn't exist, that's okay - the OOB flow will work without it
+**Note**: When Google redirects to `http://localhost` after authentication, you'll see a "This site can't be reached" error in your browser - this is normal and expected!
+The authorization code will be in the URL.
+Just copy the `code` parameter from the URL and paste it into Obsidian.

 ## Step 2: Configure Obsidian Full Calendar